UmbrellaCrow612/fluf/README.md

 - Markdown previews

-- Any JSON RPC LSP support for now python (pyright) and go (gopls) but can extend easily to add new ones
+- Any JSON RPC LSP support for now python (pyright) and go (gopls) but can extend easily to add new ones and custom TypeScript impl (UI errors etc)

 - Hover information and auto complete via LSP

-- Go to definition done
+- Go to definition

+- Open a custom file explorer `Filex` which has all file explorer functionality

 ---